 Today we are launching new products in environments that change at full speed.
-Whether it’s technology, competition, ecology or legal, everything is moving, and our companies are witnessing it and have to adapt and, adapt their marketing strategy to survive.
+Whether it’s new technology, competition, ecology or legal, everything is moving, and our companies are witnessing it and have to adapt and, adapt their marketing strategy to survive.

 The launch of new products or services is one of the strategic ways to ensure the sustainability of an organization, provided that it is well orchestrated to deliver a return on investment (ROI).
 If it does not, it can cause significant damage to a company and its funders.